 The Government Procurement Review: Portugal

-Also of note, the following pieces of legislation have relevance for the procurement regime:
+Also of note are the following pieces of legislation that have relevance for the procurement regime:

 - the Administrative Procedure Code, approved by Decree-Law No. 4/2015 of 7 January, as amended (APC), which contains the general rules on administrative procedures and is applicable subsidiarily to procurement; and